Syafiq Riza Basalamah

 Syafiq Riza Hasan Basalamah (born 15 December 1977), is an Indonesian Salafi scholar, lecturer, and author from Jember.
-He serves as a member of the Fatwa Council of the Al-Irsyad Association.
+He serves as a member of the Fatwa Council of the Al-Irshad Association.
 He is known for his numerous lecture videos on social media.
 A graduate of the Islamic University of Madinah, he earned cum laude honors from undergraduate to doctoral degree.

 Life

 Lineage and early life

 Syafiq Riza bin Hasan bin Abdul Qadir bin Salim bin Zaid Basalamah was born in Jember on 15 December 1977.
 The Basalamah family is one of the Arab Hadramaut clans from Yemen.
 He recounted that his great-grandfather, Salim bin Zaid Basalamah, migrated from Yemen to the Dutch East Indies before the 1900s.
 The ship carrying Salim docked at Teluk Bayur Port in Padang.
 In Padang, Salim married a Minangkabau woman and worked at the port while also teaching the Quran.
 Salim bin Zaid Basalamah died and was buried in Padang, but the exact location of his grave is no longer known.
 After Salim's death, his children moved to Batavia (now Jakarta).
 According to Syafiq's father, Syafiq's grandfather and his grandfather's siblings still spoke Minangkabau, as evidenced by the use of the term "ammi" (Indonesian: uncle) in Padang.